 Emily Monson, LSW – Senior Manager, Programs & Impact

 Emily has been a member of our team since August 2013, joining us first as a volunteer Community Educator, Emily now leads the development and implementation of all Foundation programs.
 Emily works with Foundation team members and key stakeholders to evaluate our work and ensure all program offerings have the greatest impact against the our mission.
 You may also find Emily delivering some of our highly engaging and effective programs in the community to a wide range of audiences.
 Emily uses her skills as a social worker and her passion of working with people to drive the Foundation’s vision of a world without stigma and shame around eating disorders, food and body image.
 Emily has a bachelors in social work from St. Catherine University.

-Billie Gray is the Executive Director of The Emily Program Foundation.
-She first became involved with the Foundation as a volunteer and chair of the Foundation’s Program Development Committee.
+Billie is a current consultant to, and former executive director (2014-2017) of, The Emily Program Foundation.
 She is committed to promoting healthy relationships with food and positive body image, helping people receive the right level of treatment sooner, and addressing risk factors that lead to eating disorder development.

 Billie has an undergraduate degree in business administration from the Carlson School of Business and a masters and doctorate in Human Resource Development from the University of Minnesota.
 She is currently enrolled at St. Mary’s University in pursuit of her doctorate in Psychology and licensure as a Psychologist.

 Prior to joining the Emily Program Foundation, Billie spent 12 years in the financial services, working with financial advisors and their teams in a training, development, and coaching capacity.
 She was also a small business owner for six years, working mostly with non-profits and government agencies in needs analysis and program design, development, management, and evaluation.